 Key management are also classed as related parties.
-Key management are considered to be the Police, Fire and Crime Commissioner and other Senior Officers (as defined in the Remuneration Note 23) and other persons having the authority for planning, directing and controlling the activities of the Authority, including the oversight of these activities.
-One Senior Officer who left the Authority during 2018/19 did not respond to a request at the year end for details of any related party transactions during the year, however it was not expected that any had occurred.
+Key management are considered to be the Police, Fire and Crime Commissioner and other Senior Officers (as defined in the Remuneration Note 22) and other persons having the authority for planning, directing and controlling the activities of the Authority, including the oversight of these activities.